-We are working with the Plunkett Foundation to register as a Community Benefit Societies.
-Our application has been submitted and we are awaiting registration.
+We are working with the Plunkett Foundation as a registered Community Benefit Society.

 We are being advised by Dave Hollings.
 Dave has advised 36 completed community share issues over the last 15 years raising £6 million of shares often topped up with other forms of finance.
 He has specialised in pubs, shops and renewable energy.
 He has advised clients from the Home Counties to the Western Isles.
 He has also seen a community share issue from the community side, raising the community shares needed to rescue his local pub, The Dog & Gun, Beltham.